Abhishek-31/BitBots/Shopedia/readme.md

 ## Credits
 This is the the project made by Team BitBots.

 The commit history of the website project can be found here [SHOPEDIA](https://github.com/Abhishek-31/Shopedia).
-Complete project was made in these two days.
+Complete project was made in just these two days.

 The video and instructions could be provided as given in this repository.